How to Send Email in Ruby Using Mail Gem or Email API

 • Use reputable SMTP providers with proper authentication.

-• Never expose API keys or passwords in your source code
+• Never expose API keys or passwords in your source code.
+Use environment variables to store and manage sensitive credentials.

 That’s it!
 Now you know how to send emails in Ruby.